ajaykumarsana/gitactions/README.md

   turns to red if code checks fail

-Go to Actions tab repo to see work flow actions and its status(Red tick / Green tick)
+Go to Actions tab repo to see work flow actions and its status(Red tick / Green tick) Under work flows- we can see list of commits - click on commit to see the progress of work flow